-8) Finally, press the MEAS key to return to the measurement screen and begin taking readings.
+4) Finally, press the key to return to the measurement screen and begin taking readings.

-10.15 Freeze & Capture
+10.19 Freeze & Capture

-The DFX-8 freeze feature enables a user to immediately freeze what's currently being displayed on the screen for further review or analysis.
+The CMX2-DL freeze feature enables a user to immediately freeze what's currently being displayed on the screen for further review or analysis.
 The freeze feature used in conjunction with the capture feature enables a user to save the entire screen shot directly to a .tif (tagged image) file format that can be opened using any graphics viewer.
-With the storage capacity of the DFX-8, and additional external SD card reader, the user can store as many screens shots as needed.
-It should also be mentioned that this feature is immediately activated on boot up, therefore all the menus items, list boxes and edit screens can also be captured for presentation or training purposes.
+With the storage capacity of the CMX2-DL the user can store as many screens shots as needed.
+It should also be mentioned that this feature is immediately activated on boot up.
+Therefore all the menus items, list boxes and edit screens can also be captured for presentation or training purposes.
 The procedure to freeze and capture the display is outlined below: